HubReb/examing_socialsent_lexica/README.md

 > `python3 setup.py install`

-If you encounter any error, consult the documentation in the setup script.
+If you encounter any errors, consult the documentation in the setup script.

 ### Usage
 The easiest way to use this package is to simply call the `get_clusters.py`